1. Age and Education

 3. The RBT Competency Assessment

 The RBT Competency Assessment is the basis for the key eligibility and renewal requirements for the RBT credential.
 The assessment must be administered by a BACB certificant following completion of the 40-hour training requirement.
 The assessment involves direct-observation competencies based on tasks found on the RBT Task List.
 The assessment is complete when the behavior technician demonstrates competency in each task as determined by the assessor.
-The assessment must have been completed no longer than 90 days prior to submitting a completed application (i.e., supervisee portion, supervisor portion, and payment).
+The assessment must have been completed no longer than 90 days prior to submitting a completed application (i.e., trainee portion, supervisor portion, and payment).
 Detailed administration instructions are available in the RBT Competency Assessment.

 4. Criminal Background Registry Check